This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Selecting The Seed Potatoes

-But for now, consider that are three types of potatoes in Europe and 2 in the USA.
+But for now, consider three types of potatoes in Europe and 2 in the USA.
 In Europe, the terms first early, second early, and maincrop is used, while in the US, determinate and indeterminate.
-For ease of the rest of the article, we will use the latter.
+We will use the latter to ease the rest of the article.

 Consider that 1st, 2nd earlier are determinates, and the main crop is indeterminates.

 The table below is some of the most popular potato varieties that I love to grow in my backyard garden.
-I give you rough planting times, but this is dependant on your last frost dates.
+I give you rough planting times, depending on your last frost dates.
 As a rule, plant around three to four weeks before the later frost date in your area.

 Name | Determinate / Indeterminate | Planting Time | Tuber Size | Growth Time |